AlemanUH/AlemanUH/README.md

-- 👋 Hi, I’m @AlemanUH
+- 👋 Hola soy Alemán
-- 👀 I’m interested in Data Scientist
+- 👀 Estoy estudiando Ciencia de Datos
-- 🌱 I’m currently learning Phyton and Data Scientist
+- Estoy aprendiendo a programar y a realizar pequeñas tareas de Ciencia de Datos
-- 💞️ I’m looking to collaborate on the UH
+- 💞️ no busco a nadie
-- 📫 How to reach me ...
+- 📫 Me superaré
-- 😄 Pronouns: ...
+- 😄 busco quien me enseñe
-- ⚡ Fun fact: ...
+- ⚡ sin miedo al exito

 <!---
 AlemanUH/AlemanUH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.